evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor_ER/_index.md

 You can choose between two sound systems on the Volvo C40 Recharge Single Motor ER.

-- With the High Performance, you get eight speakers with a max system output of 200 watts.
+- **High Performance**: This system features eight speakers and delivers a maximum output of 200 watts.
-- With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 600 watts.
+- **Harman Kardon Premium Sound**: This system features 13 speakers and delivers a maximum output of 600 watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.

 ## Lights